 The school holidays are often viewed with mixed feelings by families.
 While their children are eagerly counting down the days left until the final bell, parents are gearing up to the challenge of entertaining them for what seems to be an interminable holiday period.

 There are lots of ways to make the most of the school holidays that are enjoyable and stress free (and don’t involve screens)!
 These are my easy everyday activities and ideas that help nurture those all-important ‘can-do’ characteristics and skills.

-Whatever the weather, try to get outdoors as a family at least a few times over Easter, even if it’s just going to the local park or for a short walk.
+Whatever the weather, try to get outdoors as a family as much as possible over the holiday, even if it’s just going to the local park or for a short walk.

 One activity that you can do with them while you are out and about is a poetry hunt.
 Older family members start off with the first line, inspired by the sights and sounds around them, encouraging younger ones to follow on.
 Free verse poetry helps children get in touch with and express their thoughts and feelings about their natural environment without worrying about rhyming words.

 An alphabet hunt works well in the same vein: children and adults take it in turns to look around for things that begin with letters of the alphabet e.g. ‘F’ for flower, ‘G’ for grass.

 It’s really important for children’s development that their time is not constantly filled with appointments.
 Scheduling something in for every day of the holidays can become quite stressful for parents too.
 Be sure to leave some blank spaces on the holiday planner, giving children ‘free play’ to stimulate their imagination and independence.
 Avoid the temptation to suggest ideas for what they can do and give them space to enjoy being in the world.
 Some ‘stand-and-stare’ time is just as important as stimulating play time.